 While 4G is covered in most popular countries in the world, LTE has yet to evolve that far.
-LTE is available in less places than 4G, but it’s making its way around the world fast.
+LTE is available in fewer places than 4G, but it’s making its way around the world fast.
 While countries around the world have 4G in basically every phone company, LTE is usually in at least one company in a country.

 It’s noted that LTE reduces power consumption, despite being very fast.
-The better technology that LTE provides is stated that it overall saves battery life of mobile terminals.
+The better technology that LTE provides is stated that it overall saves the battery life of mobile terminals.
 This statement, although, is very debatable and not many people see a difference in battery performance between 4G and LTE.

 One of the biggest differences between the two is the smartphones that support LTE.
 Every smartphone in the year 2016 have 4G capabilities, but LTE is only available to certain phones and versions of those phones.
 In the Apple brand, 4G-LTE is supported on only five models- the iPhone 5 being the first.
 It is now supported on the iPhone 5S, iPhone 6, iPhone 6 Plus, iPhone 6s, and iPhone 6s Plus.